Writing Literature Reviews

 Lastly, Alisa comments on the source and/or connects it to her main point or to next source.

-Even though there have been far fewer studies on adolescents than adults , adolescent studies have consistently shown that those who are more physically active experience less depressive and associated symptoms, as well as a greater overall state of well-being (Kremer 2014).
+Even though there have been far fewer studies on adolescents than adults, adolescent studies have consistently shown that those who are more physically active experience less depressive and associated symptoms, as well as a greater overall state of well-being (Kremer 2014).
 These studies have also shown that low levels of vigorous exercise in youth can independently cause depressive symptoms.
 One longitudinal study revealed that over 30% of children who participate in high levels of screen-time use experience moderate to high levels of depressive symptoms (Kremer 2014).
 Additionally, another study of children in the United States demonstrated that those who participated on a sports team were less likely to exceed recommended screen-time limits established by the US Department of Health.
 This study also demonstrated that as the number of total physical activity sessions increased among youth, both during free time and at organized events, children were less likely to exceed recommended screen-time limits (Carlson 2010).
 In this study, children who were more physically active consistently showed lower rates of depression and other emotional disorders.
 Therefore, evidence across multiple studies suggests that participating in screen-time activity may not be the direct cause of depressive symptoms, but rather the sedentary lifestyle and lack physical activity it causes among youth.
 With this recent evidence, experts are beginning to search for ways to replace screen-time participation of adolescents with physical activities.

 If You Get Stuck

 Literature reviews can be hard.
 If you get stuck, I have a little trick I tell my students.
-Try starting every sentence with "Researchers . . ."
+For your first draft, try starting every sentence with "Researchers . . ."
 I know this seems formulaic, but if you can keep your focus on what particular researchers did or what they agree or disagree on, you'll avoid the most common pitfalls of literature reviews: sounding like a typical argumentative research paper.
 If your focus is always on what researchers are doing or what they've found, then at the very least you'll stay in the realm of the literature review genre.
 Later you can go back through and change up your sentence structure, but I've found that this is an easy way for students to get through a first draft.

-A Word on Verb Tense
+A Quick Word on Verb Tense

 A Single Study or Event